Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Cancer of Unknown Primary Types

-Although doctors are at first unable to determine where CUP began, they study the cancer to find out as much as possible about it.
+Although doctors are at first unable to determine where CUP began, they study the cancer to find out as much as possible about them.
 After looking at the cancer cells under a microscope, they usually decide the cancer belongs in one of the following categories:

 Adenocarcinomas: About six of every 10 cancer of unknown primary cases are adenocarcinomas, meaning they began in gland cells.
 Most frequently, the primary sites are the lung, pancreas, breast, prostate, stomach, liver or colon.